 So what can you do this holiday season to reduce your food waste?

-Before planning your Thanksgiving dinner, take a look at these guidelines from the Whatcom County Health Department on having a COVID-safe Thanksgiving.
+Before planning your Thanksgiving or other holiday dinner, take a look at these guidelines from the Whatcom County Health Department on having a COVID-safe Thanksgiving.

 Then, make a plan.
 Even though it’s just your household this year, plan out what dishes you are going to make and coordinate with your friends or family so you aren’t making the same dishes (unless you want to of course!)

 Then, make a list (after checking your fridge and cupboards) of the ingredients you will need.
 To help you decide how much food you will need, try out this Guestimator.
 When you reach the store, only buy the items on your list, and if possible buy produce that is imperfect.

 When deciding what dishes you would like to make, think about other dishes you can make that uses the scraps of your ingredients.
 For example, you can make delicious vegetable broth with your scrap veggies.

 While filling your plate up for dinner, use smaller plates so that you are taking smaller portions.
 Taking smaller portions can also minimize the amount of food that gets thrown out, and you can always go back for seconds.

 After your family is full and happy, save your leftovers.
 Think ahead and have empty Tupperware containers to use to store your leftovers, or if you used an ingredient that comes in a reusable container like yogurt, save that container and use it for storage.
 Label all your leftovers as well so you know what you have in your fridge or freezer.